Shadi-Almohtaseb/Learn-MERN-Stack/README.md

  - save the token in the cookies
  - make protected routes for user and admin
  - CRUD operation
- - Ant Design and Tailwind CSS And Toast notification for the forntend
+ - Ant Design and Tailwind CSS And Toast notification for the front-end
+ - Redux toolkit to manage my states

 ## Demo